BIR Autumn 2024: Stainless scrap competes in crowded arena

 Recycling Today archives

-Throughout this century, stainless steel scrap has seen its demand (and price) dimmed on the global stage by the presence of abundant nickel pig iron (NPI) produced in Southeast Asia.
+Throughout this century, stainless steel scrap has seen its demand and price dimmed on the global stage by the presence of abundant nickel pig iron (NPI) produced in Southeast Asia.

-Panelists at the autumn 2024 meeting of the Stainless Steel & Special Alloys Committee of the Brussels-based Bureau of International Recycling (BIR) said NPI continues to feed melt shops in Asia.
+Panelists at the October 2024 meeting of the Stainless Steel & Special Alloys Committee of the Brussels-based Bureau of International Recycling (BIR) said NPI continues to feed melt shops in Asia.
 Additionally, some rolling mills that might otherwise operate adjacent melt shops have instead been buying imported billet made in countries with metal production overcapacity.

-At the meeting, held in Singapore in late October, Jayprakash Sahu of India-based business information firm BigMint cited his home nation as one example where billet imports had put a lid on stainless steel scrap demand.
+At the meeting held in Singapore in late October, Jayprakash Sahu of India-based business information firm BigMint cited his home nation as one example where billet imports had put a lid on stainless steel scrap demand.

-Sahu chalked up the discrepancy to stainless steel billet imports, and cited Sweden and Indonesia as the two largest suppliers of billet.
+Sahu chalked up the discrepancy to stainless steel billet imports and cited Sweden and Indonesia as the two largest suppliers of billet.

 Al Sharif, who summarized several market reports prepared by committee members, said his own Middle East region had been one of the growth areas for stainless scrap demand this year, while he characterized Japanese demand as “steady.”